testor2897/Ellipse-Regression-Editor/README.md

 In this are you can edit data points (even scientific format is accepted, commas are translated into points).
 In normal cases the input is validated automatically otherways *Validate Data* command can be issued manually.

+### Command buttons
+In this area you can:
+- validate data (check wheter table contains numbers and is complete),
+- load data points from csv- or txt-file (examples below),
+- save data points to csv-file,
+- store current data points as sample (only for this session),
+- start regression and show results (&lt;*ENTER*&gt; key)
+- cancel (exit programm, &lt;*ESC*&gt; key)